 Gina’s Answer: At some point, most exercisers experience muscle cramps during strenuous workouts.
 Runners usually experience these in the feet or the calf muscles, and cyclists in the quadriceps.
 Cramps may come during exercise, afterward, or they may hit at random.

-• Many medications, especially those designed to lower cholesterol, have muscle cramps as one of their known side effects.
-If cramps are a big problem for you, ask your doctor about alternate medicines.
+- Many medications, especially those designed to lower cholesterol, have muscle cramps as one of their known side effects.
+If cramps are a big problem for you, ask your doctor about the possibility of using alternate medicines.